core-wg/comi/draft-ietf-core-comi.md

-If the target of a GET method is a data node that represents a container or list that has child resources with default values, and these have not been given value yet,
+If the target of a GET method is a data node that represents a container or list that has child resources with default values, and these have not been given a value yet,

 > The server MUST NOT return the child resource if d=t